dotnet/docfx/docs/developer-guide.md

 ## Regression Test Expected Diffs

 - Sometimes the contributors list may change.
+You may check against corresponding GitHub pages to double confirm whether the changes are expected or not.
     - There will be a new contributor when a new contributor edits the article.
     - A contributor will be deleted if her/his public email is disabled.
 If the new contributor list becomes empty, the whole contributor list will disappear.
     - Display name of contributors may change when they change their display name.